"and you shall take the anointing oil, pour it on his head and anoint him."

 I would like to take this opportunity, to introduce to you...

 The Chief Musician, The Poet and Writer of the Psalms, The creator of 200 instruments, The One that had the gift to cause demons to flee, The Shepherd Boy, The One who slayed the Giant, The Victorious Warrior.

 "A Man after God's Own Heart, The Favored One, The Apple of God's Eye...

 The ANOINTED One, The PROPHET, The KING."

-David was anointed by Samuel as King when he was just a teenager.
-David was tending to his father's sheep.
-Samuel went to his house, took his horn and poured oil over his head.
+David was tending to his father's sheep when he was a teenager.
+Samuel went to his house, took his horn and poured oil over David's head and anointed him King.
 At that time the Spirit of God came upon David, also known as the ANOINTING.